kmdn/mannheim-nel/README.md

 We compare against the popular [TagMe](https://tagme.d4science.org/tagme/) system and report F1 scores on the combined mention detection and entity linking task.
-For mention detection, any predicted mentions with over 80% overlap with gold mentions were considered a match.
-TagMe allows to filter Entity Linking using a confidence parameter, here we show results for three different values for a fair comparison:
+For mention detection, any predicted mentions with over 80% overlap with a gold mention is considered a match.
+TagMe allows to filter Entity Linking using a threshold parameter, here we show results for three different values for a fair comparison:

 | Data Set  |    MEL   | TagMe (Threshold 0.1) | TagMe (Threshold 0.3) | TagMe (Threshold 0.5) |